-In order to enter Italy, visitors from the EU need a national identity card or passport valid for at least six months on the date of arrival.
+In order to enter Italy, visitors from the E.U. must produce a national identity card or passport, valid for at least six month from the date of arrival.
 Visitors from the US, Canada, Australia, South Africa, New Zealand and Ireland must produce a valid passport issued by their home country.

-The time in Italy is GMT plus one hour in the winter and GMT plus two hours in the summer.
-Thus, when it is 12 noon in London, it is 13:00 in Sicily.
+The time difference in Italy is GMT plus one hour in the winter and GMT plus two hours in the summer.
+Thus, when it is 12 noon in London, it is 1.30pm in Sicily.

-Post: The mail service can be slow in summer with the influx of tourist mail.
-Stamps for postcards and letters can also be bought from tobacco shops, which are open longer than “La posta” (the post office).
+Post in Sicily can be slow, particularly in the summer months with the influx of tourist mail.
+Stamps for postcards and letters can be purchased from tobacco shops that are open longer hours than the post office.

-Public pay phones can be found throughout Sicily, in the streets and at post offices and in bars and restaurants.
-These are operated by coins and prepaid schede or carte telefoniche which are available at newsstands, in the post office and tobacco shops.
+Public pay phones can be found throughout Sicily, in the streets and at post offices, bars and restaurants.
+These are operated by coins and pre-paid telephone cards, which can be purchased from newsstands, post offices and tobacco shops.

 Catania airport: 0039 095 536170